 Art and architecture in Udine

-Given the fact that Udine lies close to the Austrian and Slovenian borders and has been part of the Austrian Empire between 1797 and 1866, I had expected to find strong traces of Slavic and German influence.
-But apart from the bilingual street signs in Italian and Friulian dialect, the town remains unmistakably Italian and marked by 400 years of Venetian rule.
-A heritage that can be seen in art and architecture throughout the historic centre of Udine.
-Here’s a quick itinerary
+Due to its proximity to the Austrian and Slovenian borders and its history as part of the Austrian Empire from 1797 to 1866, I expected to see strong Slavic and Germanic influences.
+However, aside from bilingual street signs in Italian and the Friulian dialect, Udine remains unmistakably Italian.
+The town’s identity is heavily shaped by 400 years of Venetian rule.
+A legacy that’s clearly reflected in the art and architecture throughout the historic center.
+Let me take you on a quick journey through some of Udine’s highlights.

-We went through Palladio’s gate and climbed up the castle hill said to have been formed, when Attila the Hun instructed his soldiers to bring soil in their helmets and pile it up in an otherwise flat landscape.
-At the top of the hill there’s an old castle and a splendid view of the city and the surrounding mountains.
+Palladio’s gate led us to the hill that’s rumored to have been created by Attila the Hu.
+Supposedly his soldiers carried soil in their helmets to create a rise in the otherwise flat landscape.
+Reaching the top of the hill, we found an old castle along with a splendid view of the city and surrounding mountains.
+A sight making the climb more than worthwhile.
+The hill is crowned by Udine’s old castle, an architectural gem in itself.

-More to see in and around Friuli-Venezia Giulia than the art and architecture in Udine:
+More to see in and around Friuli-Venezia Giulia than art and architecture in Udine:

 Leave a Reply